boumex/HonorSpy/README.md

 * Added two commands: `/hs report` (self) and `/hs search PlayerName` (someone else)
 * Don't need to open the standing table before a report, the report request will trigger the computations by itself
 * Reduced the standing table display to the highest 300 standings only (reduces lag/freeze on opening). _TODO WTF setting for that number, and GUI or Slash command to parametrise it_
-* Using 3200 (hardcoded) as the pool size for bracket calculations.
-This is the weekly average for Anathema (Horde).
-The size of the gathered pool is displayed upon `/hs report` but it isn't used for bracket calculations. _TODO WTF setting for that pool size, and GUI or Slash command to parametrise it_

 Note: Brackets use the ascending notation.
 Bracket N is the bracket awarding progression towards rank N. (Clarification as Bracket 14 is commonly referred to as "Bracket 1" on Anathema).